Arkadiy-Garber/LithoGenie/README.md

 ./GeoGenie.py -h

 ## Quickstart without conda
-(2 additional arguments required here: location of the HMM and rscripts directories)
+(2 additional arguments required here when running the program: '-hmm_dir' for the location of the HMM direcotry and '-R' for the location of the directory that contains the R scripts.
+Latter is optional)

 git clone https://github.com/Arkadiy-Garber/GeoGenie.git